PyEPO: A PyTorch-based End-to-End Predict-then-Optimize Library for Linear and Integer Programming: Introduction

-While research code implementing a number of predict-then-optimize training algorithms have been made available for particular classes of optimization problems and/or predictive models ~\cite{gould2016differentiating, donti2017task, wilder2019melding, ferber2020mipaal, mandi2020interior, elmachtoub2021smart, poganvcic2019differentiation, mandi2020interior, NIPS2017_192fc044, agrawal2019differentiating, agrawal2019differentiable}, there is a dire need for a generic end-to-end learning framework, especially for linear and integer programming.
-In this paper, we propose the open-source software package \pyepo{} which aims to customize and train end-to-end predict-then-optimize for linear and integer programming.
+Although research code implementing a number of predict-then-optimize training algorithms has been made available for particular classes of optimization problems and/or predictive models ~\cite{gould2016differentiating, donti2017task, wilder2019melding, ferber2020mipaal, mandi2020interior, elmachtoub2021smart, poganvcic2019differentiation, mandi2020interior, NIPS2017_192fc044, agrawal2019differentiating, agrawal2019differentiable}, there is a pressing need for a generic end-to-end learning framework, particularly for linear and integer programming.
+In this paper, we propose the open-source software package \pyepo{} that aims to customize and train end-to-end predict-then-optimize for optimization problems with linear objective functions, such as linear and integer programming.
 Our contributions are as follows: